According to your day tour, you will explore the following famous Temples:

 Taleju Bhawani Temple

-Taleju Bhawani Temple was built by the Siddhi Narsingh Malla during 1640 and war renowned by Srinivasa Malla during 1667 after it was affected by the fire.
+Taleju Bhawani Temple was built by the Siddhi Narsingh Malla in 1640 and was renowned by Srinivasa Malla in 1667 after it was affected by the fire.
 This temple was the personal deity of the Malla kings.
 You can see the five-story temples with the triple of a fire.
 Somehow it is also believed that Taleju Temple was built by the Pradhanas before the Malla.

 Bhaktapur Durbar Square

-Bhaktapur Durbar Square is the royal palace in the ancient city Bhaktapur which lies on the 13 Km East of the Kathmandu Valley.
-It is one of the most beautiful Royal palaces among the Three Royal Palace of the Kathmandu City-Kathmandu Durbar Square, Patan Durbar Square, Patan Durbar Square.
-Bhaktapur Durbar Square as the preserve of the ancient traditional Nepali culture, customs and the unique arts of the wooden and potteries.
-While of the Bhaktapur Durbar Square consists of at least four distinct square- Durbar Square, Taumadhi Square, Dattatreya Square, and Pottery Square and the whole area is known as the Bhaktpur Durbar Square and is highly visited site in the Kathmandu Valley.
+Bhaktapur Durbar Square is the royal palace in the ancient city of Bhaktapur which lies 13 Km East of the Kathmandu Valley.
+It is one of the most beautiful Royal palaces among the Three Royal Palace of the Kathmandu City-Kathmandu Durbar Square, Patan Durbar Square, and Patan Durbar Square.
+Bhaktapur Durbar Square is the preserve of the ancient traditional Nepali culture, customs, and the unique arts of the wooden and pottery.
+While the Bhaktapur Durbar Square consists of at least four distinct squares- Durbar Square, Taumadhi Square, Dattatreya Square, and Pottery Square the whole area is known as the Bhaktapur Durbar Square and is a highly visited site in the Kathmandu Valley.

-The historical monuments around the royal palace show the ancient culture ad tradition of Nepal.
-Bhaktapur is the old city which is indigenous Newari people in the large group, it means exploring this place gives you the chance to know more about the beautiful Newari culture.
+The historical monuments around the royal palace show the ancient culture and tradition of Nepal.
+Bhaktapur is an old city which is indigenous Newari people in the large group, which means exploring this place gives you the chance to learn more about the beautiful Newari culture.

-The major attractive monuments of the Bhaktapur Durbar Square are exploring the Nyatapole Temple, Statue of King Bhupatindra Malla, Peacock Window, Golden Gate and fifty-Five windowed palace of the Bhaktapur Durbar Square.
+The major attractive monuments of the Bhaktapur Durbar Square are the Nyatapole Temple, the Statue of King Bhupatindra Malla, the Peacock Window, the Golden Gate, and the fifty-five windowed palace of the Bhaktapur Durbar Square.

-The major attraction of the Bhaktapur Durbar Square are:
+The major attractions of the Bhaktapur Durbar Square are:

-The Palace of the 55 windows was built during the reign of the Malla King Bhupendra Mall who ruled around 28 years from 1696 AD to 1722AD but it was not completed during his reigning time but it was completed in 1754 AD during the reign of his son.
-Made with the bricks walls and with a unique sculptural design, it is a balcony of the fifty-five windows, and it is considered to be a unique masterpiece of the wood carving.
-55 window palace is known as one of the oldest and the unique monuments present in Nepal.
+The Palace of the 55 Windows was built during the reign of the Malla King Bhupendra Mall who ruled for around 28 years from 1696 AD to 1722AD It was not completed during his reigning time but it was completed in 1754 AD during the reign of his son.
+Made with brick walls and with a unique sculptural design, it is a balcony of fifty-five windows, and it is considered to be a unique masterpiece of wood carving.
+55 Window Palace is known as one of the oldest and most unique monuments present in Nepal.

 Vatsala Temple

-Vatsala temple is the beautiful stone temple dedicated to goddess Vatsala Devi and includes the many magnificent carving.
-This temple is most famous for its silver bell, in local residents it is also known as the "bell of the barking dog" as it is believed that when it was rung, the dong in he vicinity barked and howled.
-It is believed that this bell was hung by the King Ranjit Mall during 1737 AD and this bell is always rung each and every morning when the goddess Taleji is worshipped.
-During the earthquake of April 2072, the temple got affected but the bell remains intact.
+Vatsala temple is a beautiful stone temple dedicated to the goddess Vatsala Devi and includes many magnificent carvings.
+This temple is most famous for its silver bell, in residents it is also known as the "bell of the barking dog" as it is believed that when it was rung, the dog in the vicinity barked and howled.
+It is believed that this bell was hung by the King Ranjit Mall during 1737 AD and this bell is always rung each morning when the goddess Taleji is worshipped.
+During the earthquake of April 2072, the temple was affected but the bell remains intact.
 Now, this temple is reconstructed.

 The beautiful statue of Bhupatindra Malla

 Exploring the Bhaktapur Temples you will see the beautiful statue of King Bhupatindra Malla which acts of worship can be seen on the column facing the royal palace.
-In this royal palace, you can see many statuses but among them, the statue of Bhupatindra Mall is considered to be the most beautiful and magnificent.
+In this royal palace, you can see many statues but among them, the statue of Bhupatindra Mall is considered to be the most magnificent.

 Golden gate

-The golden gate is one of the most beautiful and said to be the rich specimen of its own king in this entire world. the door is carved with the figure of the Hindu goddess Kali and Garuda (mythical griffin) and attended by the two heavenly nymphs.
-It is decorated with the monster and other Hindu mythical creatures of the marvelous intricacy.
-Percy Brown, a famous English art critic, and Historian described the Golden Gate as "the most lovely pieces of art in the whole Kingdom; it is placed like a jewel and flashing the innumerable facets in the handsome setting of its surrounding royal palace.
-The gate was built by the King Ranjit Malla and it is the entrance to the main courtyard of the Palace of Fifty-Five windows.
+The Golden Gate is one of the most beautiful and is said to be the richest specimen of its kind in this entire world. the door is carved with the figure of the Hindu goddess Kali and Garuda (mythical griffin) and attended by the two heavenly nymphs.
+It is decorated with monsters and other Hindu mythical creatures of marvelous intricacy.
+Percy Brown, a famous English art critic, and Historian described the Golden Gate as "the most lovely piece of art in the whole Kingdom; it is placed like a jewel and flashing the innumerable facets in the handsome setting of its surrounding royal palace.
+The gate was built by King Ranjit Malla and it is the entrance to the main courtyard of the Palace of Fifty-Five windows.

 Nayatapole Temple

 Nayatapole is the Newari language which means five stories and the symbolic of the five basic elements.
-Nayatapole temple is the highest and the biggest pagoda of Nepal which was built with such architectural perfection and artistic beauty and it is said that the temple's foundation is made wider than its base.
-The temple is often open for the public people once in a year during the great festival of Hindu's-Dashain.
+Nayatapole temple is the highest and the biggest pagoda of Nepal which was built with such architectural perfection and artistic beauty and it is said that the temple's foundation is wider than its base.
+The temple is often open for the public people once a year during the great festival of Hindu's-Dashain.
 This temple is dedicated to the goddess Shiddhilaxmi.
 You can also see the status which is lined up on the 2 sides of the staircase, they are built as guardians of the temples and the resting goddess which we can see in the five layers from the base of the Temple.
-And there is the popular saying about times as it took three generations to complete those temples and also is famously known as "Pancha Tale mandir".
+There is a popular saying about times as it took three generations to complete those temples also famously known as "Pancha Tale mandir".

-The Durbar Square is surrounded by the beautiful and spectacular architecture and amazingly showcases the skills of the Newari artists and craftsmen over several countries and the Royal Bhaktapur Palace was originally situated at the Dattarayan square and was latterly mover to the present durbar square location.
+The Durbar Square is surrounded by beautiful and spectacular architecture and amazingly showcases the skills of the Newari artists and craftsmen from several countries the Royal Bhaktapur Palace was originally situated at the Dattarayan Square and was latterly moved to the present Durbar Square location.

-Exploring to the present beautiful cultural heritages of the Kathmandu city is the best option to enjoy your short vacation, you can not only be quite far from your hometown but also you will get to learn more about the different environment and nature.
-You will also get a beautiful chance to learn more about the new culture and tradition, their lifestyle, their daily work, dresses and many more.
-Visiting the old heritage will also give you more information about the ancient lifestyle, their traditions, their arts, and skill.
-They can know more about the religions, their ancient history, the purpose of building this monument.
+Exploring the present beautiful cultural heritages of Kathmandu city is the best option to enjoy your short vacation, you can not only be quite far from your hometown but also you will get to learn more about the different environment and nature.
+You will also get a beautiful chance to learn more about the new culture and tradition, their lifestyle, their daily work, dresses, and many more.
+Visiting the old heritage will also give you more information about the ancient lifestyle, their traditions, their arts, and skills.
+They can know more about the religions, their ancient history, and the purpose of building this monument.

-To know more about Kathmandu sightseeing tour, then please mail us: [email protected]
+To know more about the Kathmandu sightseeing tour, then please mail us: at [email protected]